-Time for the juicy category numbers and to see how we made out with our monthly budget.
-Below you will see two tables, one is our monthly budget and the other is our actual budget for the month of March 2019.
+Below you will see two tables, one is our monthly Budget, and the other is our actual Budget for March 2019.

-This budget represents 2 adults and a toddler plus retirement investments.
+This Budget represents two adults and a toddler plus retirement investments.

-Budget colour chart: If highlighted in blue that means it is a projected expenses
+Budget color chart: If highlighted in blue, that means it is a projected expense

 Note: We’ve decided to keep our grocery budget at $410.